ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 Now that you understand FusionaaS and have initiated your deployment:

 Learn more
-:   Read [What is Fusion as a Service?](/docs/cephaas?topic=cephaas-about-fusionaas) for detailed information.
+:   Read [What is IBM Fusion as a service?](/docs/cephaas?topic=cephaas-about-fusionaas) for detailed information.

 Prepare your environment
 :   Review [data center prerequisites](/docs/cephaas?topic=cephaas-pre_installation_checklist).

 Complete deployment setup
-:   After hardware installation, see [Onboarding to your Fusion as a Service deployment](/docs/cephaas?topic=cephaas-onboarding-fusionaas).
+:   After hardware installation, see [Onboarding to your IBM Fusion as a service deployment](/docs/cephaas?topic=cephaas-onboarding-fusionaas).